 Much like today, the central waterfront was a priority for action in 2001.
-The concerns then were its relationship, or lack thereof, with the rest of the downtown, its break in continuity from the historic streetscape of the downtown, the amount of open space that should be preserved and alternative, the amount of parking that could be lost with any change in use along the river front.
+The concerns then were its relationship, or lack thereof, with the rest of the downtown, its break in continuity from the historic streetscape of the downtown, the amount of open space that should be preserved and alternatively, the amount of parking that could be lost with any change in use along the riverfront.
 To address these concerns, the 2001 Plan suggested conducting a feasibility study to explore how to retain open space through limited development of commercial/retail space that could underwrite the cost of maintaining the park.
 The Plan also suggested creating new parking facilities so that any space lost on the riverfront could be replaced elsewhere in the downtown.
-Finally, the Plan suggested improving access and circulation along the entire river front, from Maudslay State Park to Plum Island.
+Finally, the Plan suggested improving access and circulation along the entire riverfront, from Maudslay State Park to Plum Island.

 The City has made some progress since 2001.
-There has been a lot of discussion that has morphed into planning documents, including a plan for redevelopment of the downtown waterfront as well as parking feasibility studies.
-There continues to be a lot of public debate with the Mayor and other City officials and staff engaging stakeholder groups to keep this issue moving forward with the goal of finding a resolution.
+There has been much discussion that has evolved into planning documents, including a plan for redevelopment of the downtown waterfront as well as parking feasibility studies.
+There continues to be public debate with the Mayor and other City officials and staff engaging stakeholder groups to keep this issue moving forward with the goal of finding a resolution.

 In 2010 the City Council designated a site for construction of an Intermodal Transit & Parking Facility to consolidate the "footprint" of downtown and central waterfront parking in conjunction with waterfront park expansion.
-At this time the City is coordinating final design of this 207-space facility for construction in 2017-2018.
+At this time the City has completed final design of this 207-space facility and is in the public bidding process for construction to begin in 2018.